aymanaljamal/mahfazti/README.md

 # 🟢 2.
 Mahfazti Mobile

-The mobile application is built using Flutter and provides the user interface for interacting with the Mahfazti backend.
+The mobile application is built using Flutter and provides the main user interface for interacting with the Mahfazti backend.

-## Technologies
+## 📱 Technologies

 * Flutter
 * Dart